HolyCorn-Software/system/system-changes.md

 .

-Improved interoperability of the bundle-cache, with other client-side modules
+Improved page loading algorithm

+Added possibility of turning off frontend compatibility mode with the `IGNORE_COMPAT` flag

-Updated to the latest version of html-hc with bug fixes
+Updated to the latest version of html-hc, with a minor bug fix